Research in Financial Planning, Housing and Consumer Economics

 My scholarship focuses on the financial wellbeing of historically marginalized groups; the scholarship of teaching and learning; and diversity, equity and inclusion in the financial planning profession.

-Samuel A. and Sharon Y. Nickols Professor, Department Head
+Samuel A. and Sharon Y. Nickols Professor, Associate Dean for Academic Programs

 I have explored a range of consumer-related topics in my research including consumer vulnerability, savings, and financial risk-taking behaviors.
 I have been part of a multi-state research group that investigated the psychological and economics factors related to saving, and behavioral economics, financial decision-making and information management across the lifespan.
 We conducted focus groups and online experiments to investigate student loan decision making, housing purchase, and retirement planning.
 I also evaluated Turning the Tide on Poverty, a project implemented in several states to encourage civic engagement and grass-roots problem solving of community issues in rural, poverty-striken areas.